APPLYING FOR AN ALLOTMENT

 What facilities do the allotments have?

-- Each of our sites has its own water supply with standpipes and tanks distributed throughout the site.
-Tenants are encouraged to save rain water to preserve water supplies.
+- Each site has its own water supply with standpipes and tanks distributed throughout the site.
+Tenants are also encouraged to save rain water to preserve water supplies

-- Our sites also have security fencing and lockable gates to prevent unauthorised access; tenants are provided with keys to access their site.
+- Our sites also have security fencing and lockable gates to prevent unauthorised access; tenants are provided with codes for the padlock

-- There is a toilet provided by the CAG on the Cameron Road site.
+- There is a toilet provided by CAG on the Cameron Road site

 Are the allotments accessible to people with disabilities?